adopt-liveview/adopt-liveview/priv/pages/2024/04-04-getting-started-en_US.md

 author: "Lubien",
 tags: ~w(getting-started),
 section: "Introduction",
-description: "Let's learn how to make a LiveView run on your computer" }
+description: "Let's learn how to make a LiveView run on your computer",
+next_page_id: "first-liveview"
+}

 ---